Carlos Richards: International career

 Richards is a youth international for Gibraltar, having been called up to the Gibraltar U17s in October 2021.
 He registered an assist on his debut, sending in a free-kick for Jaiden Bartolo to head home in an eventual 6–1 defeat to Bosnia and Herzegovina on 7 August 2021.
+In September 2023, he accepted a call-up to the U21 squad for the first time.
+He made his senior international debut in a 3–1 defeat to Montenegro on 22 March 2025, starting the game and playing the full 90 minutes.